 We urge caution, however, in interpreting these seemingly encouraging findings.
 The effects of supporting politically impartial investigations are positive on average among both Democrats and Republicans, but conceptions of impartiality may differ across parties.
 For instance, partisans diverged widely in their approval of Robert Mueller's investigation prior to the release of his report (Mehta 2019).
 Indeed, previous research has found consensus between supporters and opponents of President Trump that public officials should be punished for malfeasance, but those groups may have different officials or types of wrongdoing in mind (Carey et al. 2019).
 Other research also indicates that people are more willing to punish opposition partisans than co-partisans for democratic norm violations (Svolik 2018; Graham and Svolik 2019); the lack of differential sanctions we find may be an exception to the rule.
+Moreover, politicians' specific transgressions against democratic principles may be more narrowly tailored, and thus appear more justifiable, than the broad statements tested in our study.

 We also find troubling levels of partisan polarization on the key democratic value of equal voting rights, reflecting a fundamental division over who should be included in, or excluded from, the political community.
-The effects of supporting voter ID laws on candidate support are positive for Republicans and negative for Democrats.10 We find even greater polarization on this issue among top donors, who are much more divided than their parties' rank and file.
+The effects of supporting voter ID laws on candidate support are positive for Republicans and negative for Democrats.
+We find even greater polarization on this issue among top donors, who are much more divided than their parties' rank and file.

 How do we explain these divergent results?
 One possibility is that the pattern is an artifact of our experimental design.
 According to this view, we may observe polarization only on support for voter identification laws because it is the only attribute measuring a policy position rather than a broad statement of principle.
-Alternatively, however, the difference could be attributable to greater polarization among elites on voter fraud (e.g., Biggers and Hanmer 2017) compared to the other democratic principles tested, which, by contrast, remain largely mainstream views that politicians on both sides endorse at least in principle (Zaller 1992).
-This latter interpretation is more worrisome because it suggests that each principle could become polarizing given sufficient partisan opposition.
+Alternatively, however, the difference could be attributable to greater polarization among elites on voter fraud (e.g., Biggers and Hanmer 2017), which is the democratic principle we tested that has most direct implications for the parties at the ballot box.
+By contrast, the other democratic principles tested remain largely mainstream views that politicians on both sides endorse at least in principle (Zaller 1992).
+This latter interpretation is more worrisome because it suggests that each principle could become polarizing given sufficient partisan opposition or electoral incentives.
 Future research should seek to evaluate these competing interpretations and test how vulnerable currently uncontested democratic principles are to elite politicization.